JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 ## Quick overview: How the job interview process works

-The job interview process is very similar from company to company.
-You either search for new jobs and submit applications until you get a few interviews, or someone refers you for a specific role and you get interviews that way.
+The job interview process is very similar from company to company, which makes interview preparation extremely important and valuable.

+There are typically two ways to get an interview: You either search for new jobs and submit applications until you get a few interviews, or someone refers you for a specific role and you get interviews that way.

-Once you're interviewing for one or more jobs, you hope to get multiple interviews for the same job as you progress through their hiring process.
+Once you're interviewing for one or more jobs, you hope to get multiple interviews for the same job as you progress through the company's hiring process.

-If you do well in each interview, you'll be moved ahead, usually interviewing with more and more senior members of the organization until they decide whether to extend you an offer.
+If you do well in each interview, you'll move ahead, usually interviewing with more and more senior members of the company until they decide whether to extend you an offer.

+It's important to prepare for each interview ahead of time since you'll be talking to a new person each time.
+Not only will they ask you different questions, but you'll have new information from your previous interviews and you want to make sure you incorporate that information into your interview preparation.

 <div data-offer-plinko="optional">
 <!-- {% include drip_forms/salary-negotiation-email-templates-content-upgrade.html template-description="a detailed counter offer email template" %} -->
 {% include drip_forms/tics-content-upgrade.html %}
 </div>

-You may find a great opportunity that yields an offer right away, or you may go through this process several times with different firms until you find the right fit.
+You may find a great opportunity that yields an offer right away, or you may go through this process several times with different companies until you find the right fit.

 Your primary objective throughout the interview process is to differentiate yourself as *the* candidate for the position.
 You need to stand out, and that's what you'll learn to do in this interview preparation guide.